Protection and Enhancement of the Cultural Environment

 Requiring Agencies to Purchase Energy Efficient Computer Equipment

-This EO directs the U.S. government to participate in the EPA Energy Star computer program by agreeing to buy energy-efficient computers, monitors, and printers.
-To the extent possible, Federal agencies must purchase only computer equipment that meets the EPA Energy Star requirements.
+This EO direct the U.S. government to participate in the EPA ENERGY STAR computer program by agreeing to buy energy-efficient computers, monitors, and printers.
+To the extent possible, Federal agencies must purchase only computer equipment that meets ENERGY STAR requirements.